NEW RSV VACCINE GIVEN DIRECTLY TO NEWBORNS AND INFANTS

 Side effects: The main side effect of concern is allergic reaction.
 The exact risk of this rare reaction is not yet known.

 I have not yet given any patients this injection, but will begin discussing it with them.
-If I experience any problems with it, I will update this information here.
+I don’t plan to offer it to patients yet, but if I ever do, and I experience any problems with it, I will update this information here.

 Cost: It will cost about $620 for this one-time injection.